centreon/centreon-documentation/versioned_docs/version-21.10/releases/centreon-core.md

 - Fixed an issue causing BAM Business Activities (best status) to remain in an OK state when the OK KPIs were removed
 - Refactored the BAM Business activities downtimes inheritance mechanism so that they are properly inherited and not duplicated anymore.

-> You may have remaining downtimes because they were duplicated from a KPI downtime that ended before the update.
-In t hat case, you will have to apply this procedure.
+> After having updated centreon-broker to this version, you may still have unwanted remaining downtimes on your Business Activities.
+It can happen if a downtime that was inherited from a KPI has been duplicated and if the original downtime ended before the bugfix was installed.
+In that case, you will have to apply the following procedure.

 ```bash
 systemctl stop centengine